AdobeDocs/workfront.de-DE/help/quicksilver/planning/records/create-wf-objects-using-planning-automations.md

 <!-- if they give access to use the automation to people with LESS than Manage permissions to a workspace, split this article in two: the Configure section should be for admins and the "Use a Workfront Planning automation to create an object" should be for all other users-->

-<span class="preview">Die hervorgehobenen Informationen auf dieser Seite beziehen sich auf Funktionen, die noch nicht allgemein verfügbar sind.
+<span class="preview">Die Informationen auf dieser Seite beziehen sich auf Funktionen, die noch nicht allgemein verfügbar sind.
 Sie ist nur in der Vorschau -Umgebung für alle Kunden verfügbar.
 Nach den monatlichen Releases in der Produktion stehen dieselben Funktionen auch in der Produktionsumgebung für Kunden zur Verfügung, die schnelle Releases aktiviert haben. </span>

 <span class="preview">Informationen zu Schnellversionen finden Sie unter [Aktivieren oder Deaktivieren von Schnellversionen für Ihre Organisation](/help/quicksilver/administration-and-setup/set-up-workfront/configure-system-defaults/enable-fast-release-process.md). </span>